-2. Ord Irrigation Area
+1. Ord Irrigation Project Area:

-Being all land within the Ord Irrigation Area, Fire breaks are required to be;
+Firebreaks for all land within the Ord Irrigation Area must be:

-- a) Not less than three (3) metres wide inside and along and as close to external boundaries as possible, and - b) Not less than six (6) metres wide and within three (3) metres of the perimeter of all buildings, groups of buildings or haystacks.
+- a) Not less than three (3) metres wide inside and along and as close as possible to external boundaries; and - b) Not less than six (6) metres wide and within three (3) metres of the perimeter of all buildings and/or haystacks and groups of buildings.